The maximum likelihood degree of Fermat hypersurfaces: The ML degree problem

 \section{The ML degree problem}

-The maximum likelihood degree problem we are trying to face has been described in the introduction.
-The formulation in the language of algebraic geometry is the following: we want to study the variety of $\PP^n$ defined by the ideal generated by the $3\times3$ minors of
+The maximum likelihood degree problem we are facing has been described in the introduction.
+The formulation in the language of algebraic geometry is the following: we want to study the variety of $\PP^n$ defined by the $3\times3$ minors of